New College Faculty for 2020-2021

 These new professors are some of the leading experts in their fields.
-Dayo Gore, an incoming professor in the Department of African American Studies, has authored and edited several books on the intersections of Black women’s intellectual history, 20th century US political and cultural activism, African American and African Diasporic politics and gender and sexuality studies.
+Dayo Gore, an incoming professor in the Department of African American Studies, has authored and edited several books on the intersections of Black women’s intellectual history, 20th-century US political and cultural activism, African American and African Diasporic politics and gender and sexuality studies.

 “Dayo Gore is a preeminent scholar of Black women’s and Black movement histories,” says Soyica Diggs Colbert, vice dean of faculty and Idol Family Professor of the College of Arts and Sciences.
 “She has conducted original archival research that transforms our understanding of the Civil Rights Movement.
-Her new book on Black women’s transnational travels and activism will evidence how Black women formed international movement networks in the mid- and late-twentieth century, which serve as a precursors to contemporary organizations that struggle for justice.”
+Her new book on Black women’s transnational travels and activism will evidence how Black women formed international movement networks in the mid- and late-twentieth century, which serve as a precursor to contemporary organizations that struggle for justice.”

-Many of these professors are eager to conduct their research on campus with the help of undergraduate and graduate students participation.
+Many of these professors are eager to conduct their research on campus with the help of undergraduate and graduate students’ participation.

 21st Century Postdoctoral Fellows Program Launches